AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 This all works very well until the incoming value is being fetched from an **Observable** stream.

+Why?

-Of course, at the time of **ngOnInit**, there is no guarantee that a value has been resolved from the **Observable**.
+Because, at the time of **ngOnInit**, there is no guarantee that a value has been resolved from the **Observable**.
 And, in fact, even with a server running locally and fetching data with **Http**, the **person** input ended up being undefined.

 Oh the horror!
-My nice Angular2 application started bleeding red all over the console and, while it was quickly clear why this was happening, it was not so obvious how to solve this, it first.

 **Is it a bird?
 Is it a plane?
 It's ASYNC PIPE!**

-The following snippet of HTML worked like a charm when binding to an object that is not fetched asynchronously:
+The following snippet of HTML worked like a charm when binding to a locally defined static object:

 {% highlight html %}
 <child-component [person]="selectedPerson" (onChange)="save($event)"></child-component>
 {% endhighlight %}

+But as soon as this

 The problem described started when the object populated asynchronously via